akeneo/pim-community-dev/src/Akeneo/AssetManager/decisions.md

 The question we were asking ourselves about this difference of those two formats is :

-"Do we should have to update our Domain and the DB to be compliant with the format for the product link rules or keep the naming from the rule engine ?"
+"Should we have to update our Domain and the DB to be compliant with the format for the product link rules or keep the naming from the rule engine ?"

 ### Solution :